Fragile-azalea/SSL-toolkit/README.md

     trainer.fit(ladder)
 ```

-In the directory [examples](https://github.com/Fragile-azalea/SSL-toolkit/tree/main/example), you can find all the necessary running scripts to reproduce the benchmarks with specified hyper-parameters.
+In the directory [examples](https://github.com/Fragile-azalea/SSL-toolkit/tree/main/example), you can find all the necessary running scripts to reproduce the benchmarks with specified hyperparameters.

 ## Contact